UA-Smart-Signage-Platform/Documentation-Website/docs/pi.md

 [link to new calendar]

 ### Inner Sprint (01/03/2024 - 08/03/2024)
-- Create github organization (and add tutor to it)
+- Create github organization (and add tutors to it)
 - Add tutors to discord and create respective channels
 - Start working on documentation
 - Research about different real life examples (in practice)
 - Organize group into sub-groups
-- document with link to the website
+- Document with link to the website
 - Create and propose architecture  **(Everyone)**
 - Requirements gathering, both functional and non-functional and personas with scenarios. **(Rafael, Miguel, Diogo)**
 - Create calendar **(Rafael, Miguel, Diogo)**